valayDave/metaflow-on-kubernetes-docs/Readme.md

 - Once Done Executing :
     - Once the ``kubectl port-forward deployment/metaflow-metadata-service 8080:8080`` to port forward metatdata service for accesss on localmachine.
 Please note that because this is directly port forwarding to the pod were are taking the 8080 port for the service.

+# TODO

+- [ ] Integrate Minio Helm chart to this.
+-